Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation

 \subsection{Convolution Kernel Proposal (Vanilla CMC)}

-\paragraph{Continuous formulation.} Let us then consider the following proposal distribution given by the convolution:
+\paragraph{Proposal distribution.} Let us then consider the following proposal distribution given by the convolution:

-where $K$ is a fixed \textit{interaction kernel}, that is a (smooth) radial function which tends to zero at infinity.
+where $K$ is a fixed \emph{interaction kernel}, that is a (smooth) radial function which tends to zero at infinity.
 Typical examples are $K(x) = \mathcal{N}(0,\sigma^2 Id)$ and $K(x) =\frac{1}{|B_\sigma(0)|}1_{B_\sigma(0)}(x)$, where $\sigma>0$ is fixed and $B_\sigma(0)$ denotes the ball of radius $\sigma>0$ centred at 0 in $\R^d$.
 Note that the proposal distribution does not depend on the starting point $x$.
 It may happen that the proposed state falls outside $E$.
 In this case it will be rejected since $\pi$ is equal to zero outside $E$.
 One can therefore take equivalently $\Theta_\mu(\dd y|x) \propto K\star\mu(y)\1_{E}(y)\dd y$ (the same remark holds for the other collective proposal distributions).

-\paragraph{Particle implementation.} Each particle chooses another particle and a draw a proposal from $K$ centred at the chosen particle.
+\paragraph{Particle implementation.} At each time step $t$, each particle $i$ samples uniformly another particle $j$ and then draw a proposal $Y^i_{t}\sim K(X^j_t,\dd y)$ which can be seen as a ``mutation'' of $X^j_t$.
 This ``resampling with mutation'' procedure is somehow similar to a (genetic) Wright-Fisher model (see for instance \cite{etheridge2011some} for a review of genetic models).
 Since a ``mutation'' may or may not be accepted, it can be described as a \textit{biased Wright-Fisher model}.